 Miracle on Fourth Street

-One hundred and eighty-four years ago, Joseph Brewster built a brick and marble row house on Fourth Street in what was then a quiet, exclusive suburb of New York City.
-In 1835, just three years later, the house was purchased by a prosperous hardware merchant, Seabury Tredwell, and the Tredwell family continued to live in the house for almost 100 years.
+In 1832, 190 years ago, Joseph Brewster (a hatter by trade, who also speculated in real estate) built a brick and marble row house on Fourth Street in what was then a quiet, exclusive suburb of New York City.
+In 1835, three years later, prosperous merchant Seabury Tredwell purchased the house amnd moved in with his wife, Eliza, their eight children, and four Irish servants.
+They lived in the house for almost 100 years.
 Today, miraculously, that merchant’s house still stands.
 It has been open to the public as a museum since 1936.
 For the complete story, read Museum Historian, Mary L. Knapp’s new book, Miracle on Fourth Street: Saving an Old Merchant’s House.

 When Gertrude, the youngest member of the large Tredwell family died in the house in 1933, her niece and heir, Lillie Nichols, prepared to sell the house and its contents at auction.
 Recognizing the historic value of an historic house that retained its original furniture and décor, a distant cousin of the family, George Chapman, arranged to purchase the house and turn it over to a non-profit organization he established to operate it.
 For 25 years, Chapman personally provided almost all of the Museum’s support.
 By 1959, however, when he died, time had caught up with the old house and it was perilously close to being beyond repair.

-In 1962, after three years with temporary caretakers, the Museum was taken over as a project of The Decorators Club of New York City, the oldest professional women’s organization of interior designers in the country.
+In 1962, after three years with temporary caretakers, The Decorators Club of New York City, the oldest professional women’s organization of interior designers in the country, took on the Museum as a project.
 They hoped that by raising funds and restoring the furniture and reproducing the draperies and carpet, they could continue to present the house to the public.

 In 1965, the Old Merchants House, as it was then called, was designated a New York City Landmark at the first meeting of the newly formed Landmarks Preservation Commission.
 A year later it was designated a National Historic Landmark.